chps-dev/chps/CHPs.md

   - `org.opencontainers.image.source` for holding a link to any source repository for the image (e.g. GitHub)

-These annotations can help users identify images and use them correctly, as well as enabling automation (e.g. indexing the source repository of all images runnning in a cluster).
+These annotations can help users identify images and use them correctly, as well as enabling automation (e.g. indexing the source repository of all images running in a cluster).

 #### Attach a Security Profile